Nonlinear dynamics and stability analysis of locally-active Mott memristors using a physics-based compact model: Local analysis of reactively-coupled Mott memristors: 2D relaxation oscillator

 The $\{(M//C_\text{p})+R_\text{s}\}$ Mott memristor PA circuit is a second-order system with two state variables: charge $q_\text{C}$ stored in the capacitor $C_\text{p}$ (or equivalently voltage $v$ across $C_\text{p}$ and $M$), and fraction of metallic phase $x$ in the memristor $M$.
 This second-order system is described by two coupled differential equations.
 Its steady states or fixed points can be found by the global nullcline method, which will be covered in the next section.
 For the sake of continuity in discussion, we assume that fixed points of the PA oscillator are already solved, and focus on what can be told by local analysis for the moment.
-We first attempt to reduce its dimension to 1D by treating $\{(M//C_\text{p})\}$ as a single composite nonlinear element (dashed box in figure \ref{Fig19_VO2PACircuit}).
-We then apply small-signal local analysis techniques and Chua’s LA criteria to the dimension-reduced system.
+We can combine $(M//C_\text{p})$ into a composite second-order nonlinear element (dashed box in figure \ref{Fig20_VO2PACircuit}), then apply the small-signal local analyses and Chua’s LA criteria to the system consisting of the composite element in series with $R_\text{s}$.

 To perform small-signal analysis, we first need to find out the transfer function of the composite circuit.
 In the $s$ domain, impedance of a capacitor $C_\text{p}$ is $1/sC_\text{p}$ if assuming an initial condition $v(0)=0$.
-Impedance $M$ in its pole−zero form is $Z_\text{M}(s;Q)=\frac{k(s-z)}{(s-p)}$ (equation \ref{eqn31}).
+Impedance $M$ in its pole−zero form is $Z_\text{M}(s;Q)=\frac{k(s-z)}{(s-p)}$ (equation~\ref{eqn31}).
 One can derive the transfer function $H(s;Q)$ of the PA oscillator about a fixed point Q using the voltage divider formula

 where $Z_\text{CM}$ is the total impedance of $C_\text{p}$ in parallel with $M$

 Substituting the expression of $Z_\text{CM}$ in the transfer function formula, we get

 One can see that $H(s;Q)$ of a Mott memristor PA oscillator has the same zero as an uncoupled memristor, but it has a pair of two poles instead of one pole for an uncoupled memristor.